Surgical Case Library

 Stomach & Esophagus

-Perforated Early Gastric Carcinoma: Uncommon and easily missed
+Perforated Early Gastric Carcinoma.

 Perforated early gastric cancer (pT1bN0) is extremely rare and, to date, has not been previously reported in the English-language literature.